planet-nine-app/fount/README.md

 ## Overview

-The Fount server is essentially a publically available payment processor with two additional features.
+The Fount server is essentially a publically available resolver, which, along with [Addie][addie] can be used as a payment processor with two additional features.
 First it can handle "payments" of things that aren't money.
 Second it can attach meaningful things to the transactions--think of a receipt that is useful or collectible in some way.